Billy Reid (Irish republican)

 William Reid (1 January 1939 – 15 May 1971) was a member of the Belfast Brigade of the Provisional Irish Republican Army.
-Reid shot the first British Army soldier on duty killed in the Troubles and was later himself killed as he attempted another ambush of British Army personnel.
+Reid killed the first soldier of the British Army in the Troubles and was later himself killed as he attempted another ambush of British Army personnel.

 Background

 Reid was from Sheridan Street in the upper New Lodge area of North Belfast.
-He grew up in nearby Regent Street, Carrickhill.
+He grew up in nearby Regent Street, Carrick Hill.
 He attended Catholic schools in North Belfast and became a joiner by trade.
 Reid boxed at amateur level for the local Holy Family Club.

 Shooting of Gunner Curtis

 Reid is reported to have shot dead Gunner Robert Curtis of the British Army in the New Lodge, Belfast on 6 February 1971; Curtis was the first on-duty British soldier to be killed in Ireland since the Anglo-Irish War of the 1920s.

 The day after the shooting of Curtis, the unionist Prime Minister of Northern Ireland, Major James Chichester-Clark stated that "Northern Ireland was at war with the Irish Republican Army Provisionals".
 The following week, following clashes at an IRA funeral in North Belfast, the government of Northern Ireland, which at that time still controlled the security forces, banned the wearing of military-style uniforms by "subversive organisations".